microsoft/vscode-arduino/BRANCHNOTES.md

         * [CLI](https://serialport.io/docs/guide-cli)
         * [API](https://serialport.io/docs/guide-usage)
     * write a [debugger extension](https://code.visualstudio.com/api/extension-guides/debugger-extension) with a [mock](https://github.com/Microsoft/vscode-mock-debug) which communicates with the serial

-Plus plus...
-Is there a way to automatically select the right serial port?
 * Lots of redundant code
   * e.g. "upload is a superset of "verify"
   * general lack of modularity - the above is the result